Clinton Engineer Works: Land acquisition

 Over 1,000 families lived on the site on farms or in the hamlets of Elza, Robertsville, and Scarboro.
 The first that most heard about the acquisition was when a representative from the ORD visited to inform them that their land was being acquired.
 Some returned home from work one day to find an eviction notice nailed to their door or to a tree in the yard.
 Most were given six weeks to leave, but some were given just two.
 The government took possession of 13 tracts for immediate construction work on 20 November 1942.
 By May 1943, 742 declarations had been filed covering 53334 acre.
 Most residents were told to prepare to leave between 1 December and 15 January.
 In cases where this would cause undue hardship, the MED allowed residents to stay beyond this date.
 For some it was the third time that they had been evicted by the government, having previously been evicted for the Great Smoky Mountains National Park in the 1920s and the TVA's Norris Dam in the 1930s.
-Many expected that, like the TVA, the Army would provide assistance to help them relocate; but unlike the TVA, the Army had no mission to improve the area or the lot of the local people, and no funds for the purpose.
-Tires were in short supply in wartime America, and moving vehicles were hard to find.
+Many expected that, like the TVA, the Army would provide assistance to help them relocate; but unlike the TVA, the Army had no mission to improve the area or the lot of the local people, and thus no funds had been allocated for the purpose.
+Tires were in short supply in wartime America, and moving vehicles were difficult to find.
 Some residents had to leave behind possessions that they were unable to take with them.

-A delegation of landowners presented the ORD Real Estate Branch with a petition protesting the acquisition of their property on 23 November 1942, and that night over 200 landowners held a meeting at which they agreed to hire lawyers and appraisers to challenge the Federal government.
+A delegation of landowners presented the ORD Real Estate Branch with a petition protesting the acquisition of their property on 23 November 1942, and that night over 200 landowners held a meeting at which they agreed to hire lawyers and appraisers to challenge the federal government.
 Local newspapers and politicians were sympathetic to their cause.
 By the end of May 1943, agreements were reached covering 416 tracts totaling 21742 acres, but some landowners rejected the government's offers.
-The ORD Real Estate Branch invoked a procedure under Tennessee law that allowed for a jury of five citizens appointed by the Federal District Court to review the compensation offered.
+The ORD Real Estate Branch invoked a procedure under Tennessee law that allowed for a jury of five citizens appointed by the federal district court to review the compensations offered.
 They handled five cases in which they proposed higher values than those of the ORD appraisers, but the landowners rejected them as well, so the Army discontinued the use of this method.
 In response to rising public criticism, O'Brien commissioned a review by the Department of Agriculture.
 It found that the appraisals had been fair and just, and that farmers had overestimated the size and productivity of their land.